2002 Quarter Value Checker: Errors List, “D”, “S”, “P” Mint Mark Worth

 Date PlatformPrice Grade

-Observing current market trends helps gauge collector attention and liquidity for the quarter.
+Observing current market trends helps gauge collector attention and liquidity for this quarter.

 Market Activity: 2002-S Mississippi Quarter